Report Settings for Data Insights

 • Email

-What does the PDF output contain?
+What does PDF output contain?

-can I change printing settings
+can I change report settings

 Most important to understand is that if you are viewing a data insight and you trigger the Print (PDF) option on the Actions menu, the PDF that is produced will be based on the filters and the column configurations that you see at that time, even if you have not saved those changes.
 This allows you to play with the data and its presentation to get different perspectives on it without having to change the definition of the data insight.
 If you only have view rights to a shared data insight, this is particularly helpful.